adigasuhas/Toy_Model---Superconductivity/README.md

 Features

     GUI_2D: Simulates electron interactions and generates a 2D lattice based on the selected parameters.
-    GUI_3D: Extends the functionality to 3D configurations, providing a more detailed visualization of the electron forces.
     Adjustable Parameters:
         Lattice vibrations
         Atomic number